CarinaAJ/p3-last-chapter/README.md

 ### Enter Details - incorrect mobile number

 If the user doesn't enter a valid 11-digit UK number, a message pops up and informs him that it is incorrect.
 He can then enter the details again.
-Until the user enters an 11-digit number, the programme loops through it again and again.
+Until the user enters an 11-digit number, the programme keeps looping until a valid number has been entered.

 ![Wrong mobile number](readme-assets/enter-details-incorrect-number.png)

 ### Confirm or correct details

-After entering all his details, the user can then read over them again and either confirm the details by entering the digit 1 or enter the number 2 if he made a mistake somewhere.
+After entering all his details, the user can then read over them again and either confirm the details by entering the digit 1, or enter the number 2 if he wishes to correct something.

 ![Confirm Details - No](readme-assets/confirm-details-no.png)

-If he confirms his choice a message appears and letting the user know we can finish up this order now.
+If he confirms his choice, a message appears letting the user know we can finish up this order now.

 ![Confirm Details - Yes](readme-assets/confirm-details-yes.png)